KSanders7070/ERAM_2_GEOJSON/script_overview.md

 ## CUSTOM PROPERTIES

-For testing and organizational needs, the script will offer the user the option to turn on "Custom_Properties" for line features.
+For testing and organizational needs, the script will offer the user the option to turn on "Custom_Properties" for features.
 This feature is turned off (F) by default.

+In order to avoid future confliction with other .geojson readers, the keys will be prefixed with the developer of this scripts GitHub name "ksanders7070".

+FOR LINES:

-If the user elects to turn the feature on (T), the script will insert a custom key/values into the properties section of the feature detailing the MapObjectType, MapGroupId, and LineObjectId.
+- If the user elects to have Custom Properties turned on, the script will insert a custom key/values into the properties section of the feature detailing the MapObjectType, MapGroupId, and LineObjectId.

-In order to avoid future confliction with other .geojson readers, the keys will be prefixed with the developer of this scripts GitHub name "ksanders7070"

-Example:
+  - Example:
     - "ksanders7070_MapObjectType": "ApproachControl"
     - "ksanders7070_MapGroupId": "1"
     - "ksanders7070_LineObjectId": "DTW"

+FOR SYMBOLS:

+- ???

+FOR TEXT:

+- If the user elects to have Custom Properties turned on, the script will insert a custom key/values into the properties section of the feature detailing the MapObjectType.

+- Regardless if the user elects to have custom properties turned on, the script will create a property key of "text" and assign it the value for the .xml tag SymbolId.
+Format: `"text": ["<SymbolId>"]`
+  - Example:
+    - "ksanders7070_MapObjectType": "WAYPOINT"
+    - "text": ["ALEEE"]

+## CUSTOM PROPERTIES FOR SYMBOLS/TEXT

+For testing and organizational needs, the script will offer the user the option to turn on "Custom_Properties" for line features.
+This feature is turned off (F) by default.

+If the user elects to turn the feature on (T), the script will insert a custom key/values into the properties section of the feature detailing the MapObjectType, MapGroupId, and LineObjectId.

 ## EFFICIENT LINESTRING HANDLING